a-la/alamode/documentary/index.md

-# alamode
+# ÀLaMode

 %NPM: alamode%

-`alamode` is  a RegExp-based transpiler of source code in Node.js.
+_ÀLaMode_ is  a RegExp-based transpiler of source code in Node.JS.
 It is a fast, low-weight alternative to AST-based transpilers, such as `@babel`.
-At the moment, it supports transpilation of `import` and `export` statements which also improves JSDoc support compared to _Babel_.
+At the moment, it supports transpilation of `import` and `export` statements which also improves JSDoc support compared to _Babel_ which is an enemy of JSDoc.

 ```
 yarn add -DE alamode